justinjdev/svelte-workshop/README.md

 The tutorial pages are all markdown files compiled to html with [MDsveX](https://github.com/pngwn/MDsveX) (and some plugins) and [Shiki](https://shiki.matsu.io/) for syntax highlighting.
 These pages are lazy loaded at request time via a dynamic route and simple `await import('path/to/file.md)` loading. `MDsveX` and `Shiki` configuration is done in [svelte.config.js](./svelte.config.js) in case you want to borrow it for your own project 🔥.

 Minimal HTML and CSS knowledge is needed to get a simple website like this up and running.
 You can learn everything you need via Google searches, Youtube and GitHub Copilot.

-More about `Svelte or React` can be found [here]().

-## TODO

-1. structure
-2. syntax
-3. more syntax/control flow
-4. loading
-5. hooks
-6. forms/superform

 ## Developing